JusteTheCoder/Sharp/readme.md

 Are you noticing what I'm noticing?
 What if we want to do more than just serialize and deserialize?
 I want to have multiple functions that do different things.
-In this case you can use Net.chain(...) to chain together multiple functions.
+In this case you can use Net.chain(...) to do just that.

 ```lua
     local MyBridge = ...